guinetn/basecamp/app/assets/books/cloud/containers_docker_dockerfile.md

 ADD
-    copies new files, directories or remote file URLs from <src> and adds them to the filesystem of the image at the path <dest>
+    copies new files, directories or remote file URLs from <src> and adds them to the filesystem OF THE IMAGE at the path <dest>
     ADD [--chown=<user>:<group>] <src>... <dest>
     ADD [--chown=<user>:<group>] ["<src>",... "<dest>"]
     <dest> is an absolute path, or a path relative to WORKDIR